Report | State of the World

 As with state-led mass killings, this list is subject to revision as more or better information comes to light.

-For purposes of this project, we consider an episode of state-led mass killing to have occurred when the deliberate actions of state agents or other groups acting at their behest result cumulatively in the deaths of at least 1,000 noncombatant civilians.
-The onset of an episode is dated to the first year in which at least 100 civilians are killed.
+For purposes of this project, we consider an episode of state-led mass killing to have occurred when the deliberate actions of state agents or other groups acting at their behest result cumulatively in the deaths of at least 1,000 noncombatant civilians in a 12-month period.
+The onset of an episode is then dated to the first year in which at least 100 civilians are killed.
 Once an episode has begun, we consider it to be ongoing as long as no more than two consecutive years pass with fewer than 100 deaths.
 When three consecutive years pass with fewer than 100 deaths, the episode is considered ended, and its end is backdated to the first of those three years with (relatively) low levels of violence.
 When in doubt, we presume that the status quo persists—that no mass killing has begun, or, in ongoing episodes, that the mass killing continues.